Otann/wrench/README.md

 Wrench is a library to manage your clojure app's configuration.
 It is designed with specifig goals in mind:

-- All values should come mostly from environment variables, as [12 factors](https://12factor.net/config) recommend
+- All values come from environment variables, as [12 factors](https://12factor.net/config) recommend
 - Each confoguration key is accompanied with a description and a spec
 - Whole configuration can be validated at once before app starts
 - Definition of each key is easily traceable using namespaced keywords
-- configuration values are coerced to their spec from json & yaml (*)
+- Configuration values are coerced to their spec from string and edn

-In addition to environment variables, for local development, wrench reads `.config.edn`.
+In addition to environment variables, for local development, wrench reads from `.config.edn`.

 ## Installation

-Add `[wrench "0.1.0"]` to the dependency section in your project.clj file.
+Add `[wrench "0.0.1"]` to the dependency section in your project.clj file.

 ## Usage